RusticiSoftware/launch/lms_lrs.md

 LRS, in which case credentials need not be obtained for each learner.

-If launch refers to an activity with associated protected content, the launch link will include additional parameters to support access to that protected content. (see
+If launch refers to an activity with associated protected content, the launch link will include additional parameters to support access to that protected content (see
-<a href="#privateContent">Private Content Access and Tin Can</a>
+<a href="#privateContent">Private Content Access and Tin Can</a>).

 ### OAuth